 - Feeling like you can’t hold your head up is a sign of neck weakness and it can be related to neck pain.
 Interestingly, having a feeling of weakness in your shoulders and arms can also happen with neck pain and they can be related.

-- Electric shock or burning sensations.
+- An electric shock or burning sensation.
 These feelings are like pain, but they tend to be a little different in nature.
 Some people feel these symptoms with neck pain and other people don’t experience pain at all.

 Different Types of Neck Pain

 Neck pain can feel different, that’s because there are different types of neck pain and the severity of the cause can affect the way it feels.
 You might even find that you’re experiencing a combination of a couple of different types of neck pain at once.